Korean Cold Soba Salad with Baked Fish

 Each serving: 550-600 cal | 45 g carb | 30-40 g protein | 30 g fat

-Nutritional value varies depending on how many ounces your fish is and the brand of noodles used.
+Nutritional values will vary depending on the size of your salmon fillets and the brand of soba noodles used.

 Tips & Variations